 He led the Huns in several large-scale campaigns against the Romans before he was stopped at Chalons in 451 by an anti-Hun coalition of Romans and various Germanic tribes, including Visigoths and Vandals.
 But it didn’t take long before Atilla and his followers struck back.
 About a year later, the infamous conqueror set his eyes on Rome and launched an attack, causing devastation and terrorizing the population of many cities along the way.

-Just like many details of his biography, Atilla’s death is shrouded in mystery.
-One would assume that a warrior of his caliber died on the battlefield, fighting the Romans, but according to all accounts, this assumption appears to be untrue.
+Just like many details of his biography, Attila’s end is shrouded in mystery.
+One would assume that a warrior of his caliber fell on the battlefield, fighting the Romans, but according to all accounts, this assumption appears to be untrue.

-There are at least three different versions of how Atilla the Hun met his end, with the most popular being the one that states that the Scourge of God died of a nosebleed on the night of his wedding.
-Other versions include a conspiracy, according to which Atilla was assassinated by his new wife in collaboration with the Byzantine Emperor Marcian, and the last version includes alcohol poisoning, which is probably the least popular.
+There are at least three different versions of how Attila the Hun met his end, with the most popular being the one that states that the Scourge of God died of a nosebleed gone bad on the night of his wedding.
+Other versions include a conspiracy, according to which Attila was taken out by his new wife in collaboration with the Byzantine Emperor Marcian, and the last version includes alcohol poisoning, which is probably the least popular.

-Although accounts differ, one thing is for certain–Atilla the Hun died on his wedding night.
-It is said that Atilla was found dead the morning after he celebrated his sixth marriage.
-According to the account of his contemporary, the Roman historian Priscus, Atilla, who was 47 years old at the time, was found dead by his close associates, in bed, beside his wife Ildico; he supposedly died of natural causes, having choked on his own blood after a heavy feast.
+Although accounts differ, one thing is for certain–Attila the Hun died on his wedding night.
+It is said that his body was found the morning after he celebrated his sixth marriage.
+According to the account of his contemporary, the Roman historian Priscus, Attila, who was 47 years old at the time, was found by his close associates, in bed, beside his wife Ildico; he supposedly died of natural causes, having somehow choked on his own blood after a heavy feast.

-It was 453 A.D. when Atilla the Hun died.
-At the time of his death, his empire stretched from central Asia through central Europe all the way to modern-day France, and from the Danube River to the Baltic.
-However, unlike Atilla, his heirs didn’t have the ability to keep his empire safe from disintegration.
+At the time of his unsightly end in 453 AD, his empire stretched from central Asia through central Europe all the way to modern-day France, and from the Danube River to the Baltic.
+However, unlike Attila the Hun, his heirs didn’t have the ability to keep his empire safe from disintegration.